 Pieces of History: Facial Hair Friday: When Irish Mustaches Are Smiling

 Prologue: Ireland’s Famine Children “Born at Sea”

 The Unwritten Record: This Week in Universal News: NYC St. Patrick’s Day Parade, 1967

 President Ronald Reagan speaks to citizens of Ballyporeen, Ireland, 1984.
 View in National Archives Catalog

 President John F. Kennedy's notorcade through Cork, Ireland, 1963.
 View in National Archives Catalog

 The 165th infantry leaving New York for Camp Mills, August 1917.
+The Fighting Irish 69th leaving Armory on way to camp.
 View in National Archives Catalog

 The Irish population of New York turned out to greet Sons of Erin in their annual St. Patrick's Day parade, 1919.
 View in National Archives Catalog